Yuzhen11/More_Effective_Cpp/ch3_efficiency.md

 upi3 = 10 + upi1;
 ```

-Thye do so through the creation of temporary object ot convert the integer 10 into UPInts.
+They do so through the creation of temporary object ot convert the integer 10 into UPInts.

-Implicit type conversions without incurring any cost for temporaries.
+If you want implicit type conversions without incurring any cost for temporaries?

 Overload!